rcgsheffield/sheffield_hpc/hpc/scheduler/advanced_job_submission_and_control.rst

 4. The job starts running on a node which is a member of the ``preempt`` and ``research-group-X`` Partitions.
 5. Researcher B is a member of research group X and submits a job to the ``research-group-X`` Partition.
 6. This job can only start if the resources being used by the first job are reclaimed.
-7. As a result, Slurm preempts the first job with this second job, as a result of which the first job is cancelled.
+7. As a result, SLURM preempts the first job with this second job, as a result of which the first job is cancelled.
 8. The second job runs to completion.

 .. tip::